Rajesh-VPai/DOEMatrixGen/README.md

 [Link] (https://github.com/Rajesh-VPai/DOEMatrixGen) and ![Image] (src)
 #### About DOEMatrixGen
-`DOEMatrixGen is a core Java orthogonal Array Matrix Generator.
+DOEMatrixGen is a core Java orthogonal Array Matrix Generator.
 It can generate Taguchi as well as Fisher Orthogonal Array Matrix.
-It contains an example of how to self test itself using OA.It contains copious documentation on the code.
+It contains an example of how to self test itself using Orthogonal Array for Testing.
+It contains copious documentation on the code.

 ### Jekyll Themes